smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 {id: ch-hosted-architecture}
 ## Cloud Architecture (SaaS)

 If you're using vRealize Network Insight Cloud, the appliances used are the same as the ones you would use on-premises.
-There are 2 notable differences:
+There are two notable differences:

 - Authentication is handled by single-sign-on coupled with the VMware Cloud Services Portal,
 - There are a few user-interface changes, for example, the styling colors have been changed to match the other VMware Cloud Services, and a couple of settings are not available (LDAP, User Management & Mail Server)